-As such, the Centers for Disease Control (CDC) recommends the Gardasil vaccine for both guys and gals from ages 9 to 26.
+As such, the Centers for Disease Control (CDC) recommends the Gardasil vaccine for all genders from ages 9 to 26.
 The vaccine prevents four different types of HPV, two of which cause genital warts and two of which cause cervical cancer.
 And yes, it is safe.

 While we’re on the subject, men can also get UTIs and yeast infections.
 They may not get them as often as women do, but that doesn’t make them any more enjoyable when they do strike.